rain1024/vscode-toys/java.md

 └─ pom.xml
 ```

-3. Dive into the `App.java` file, and write your first Java program.
-Here's a traditional "Hello, World!" for you:
+3. Navigate to the `App.java` file, and pen down your initial Java program.
+Here's a typical "Hello, World!" for you:

 ```java
 package com.mycompany.app;